UDR Shareholder/Stockholder Letter Transcript:

 Customers.
 Our residents have healthy rent-to-income ratios and relative affordability continues to favor

-as transitory and expect that the demand versus supply dynamic will eventually revert to our favor.
+mirror, the demand versus supply dynamic is reverting to our favor.

 2)